 1. Vessel tracking

-Analysts can establish controls for tracking the location of real-time movements against specific regulatory sanction lists or organisation bad-guy vessel lists to detect (or proactively minimise) proximity to higher-risk encounters at sea.
+Analysts can establish controls for tracking the location of real-time movements against specific regulatory sanction lists or organization bad-guy vessel lists to detect (or proactively minimize) proximity to higher-risk encounters at sea.
 Risk rating of vessels for monitoring purposes may include factors such as:

 - Prior suspected ship-to-ship transfers

 - Transshipment of goods to mask origination location or obfuscation of cargo details

 - Lack of clear identification of vessel ownership